lazaralex98/contract-offsetter-ui/README.md

+// TODO modify this to reflect the actual state of the dapp

 A dapp that calculates footprint on the frontend.

 User connects wallet and he gets to a dashboard that shows him his address and his balance sheet within the `ContractOffsetter` contract (any BCT, TCO2 that he may have deposited).